calidion/aex/README.md

 You can click [here](https://github.com/aex-ts-node/aex-babel-node-js-starter) to get the starter for javascript developers.

-it is located at: https://github.com/aex-ts-node/aex-babel-node-js-starter; You can refer it very time your want to create a new aex project.
+it is located at: https://github.com/aex-ts-node/aex-babel-node-js-starter; You can refer it every time your want to create a new aex project.

 ## Framework functions